thesrishtisharma/thesrishtisharma/README.md

 # Hi there 👋
 ## My name is Srishti Sharma 🙋🏻‍♀️
 ### Software Engineer 💻
+> Pronouns: She/Her

 - 🎯 I am learning more and more everyday.
 Currently more focused on learning Spring security.
 - 👯 I am open for collaborating on any Java based project.

-- ⚡ You can get to know me more at: [srishtisharma](https://srishtisharma.vercel.app/)
+- ✨ You can get to know me more at [srishtisharma](https://srishtisharma.vercel.app/)

 <!--
 **thesrishtisharma/thesrishtisharma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.